k21971/EvilHack/doc/evilhack-changelog.md

   you if you're still chained to it
 - Feedback improvements to #loot (tame pet)
 - More feedback improvements to #loot (tame pet)
+- Little bit extra variation of water creatures on the Plane of Water